 Safe Zone Training

-These training sessions are open to anyone.
-Please RSVP via this google form if you are interested in attending one of the training sessions below.
-All sessions are held in the Bumps Room of Memorial Student Union.
+These open session trainings are open to anyone – students, staff/faculty, and community members!
+Please RSVP via this google form if you are interested in attending one of the open session trainings below.

-If you are looking to schedule a specific Safe Zone training for a department or group, you can still use the google form above, or contact Jennifer Iwerks at firstname.lastname@example.org
+If you are looking to schedule a specific Safe Zone training for a department or group, please contact Jennifer Iwerks at firstname.lastname@example.org

 What is Safe Zone?